View Askew Vulgarians

 In a thrilling semifinal matchup, the Vulgarians faced off against the Hit Somebody!
 Hitmen (who later became the Eden Prairie Mallrats), but despite their momentum, they fell in a hard-fought 10-round shootout, marking the end of their 2012 campaign.
 This dramatic moment kicked off a long-standing rivalry between the two teams, setting the stage for years of competition that continues to this day.

-Following the COVID-19 pandemic, Darryl Clarke, McCutcheon’s longtime second-in-command as well as the Commissioner of VASHL, took over the helm of the Vulgarians, ensuring the team’s continued presence and competitive legacy in the league.
+Following the COVID-19 pandemic, Darryl Clarke, McCutcheon’s longtime second-in-command and the Commissioner of VASHL, stepped up as the new captain of the Vulgarians, ensuring the team’s continued presence and competitive legacy in the league.
+With Clarke at the helm, the Vulgarians remain a cornerstone of VASHL, carrying forward the traditions established by its founding members.

 Their ability to dominate early, adapt to expansion, and build a lasting tradition of success has made them one of the most respected and celebrated teams in the league.
 In VASHL, the term “winner” is synonymous with Vulgarian—a name that represents skill, resilience, and championship pedigree.